CONCEPT

 Research tools for human immunology research have dramatically evolved in the last 5-10 years with the progress of instruments and analytical methods.
 In-depth analysis at a single cell resolution has become possible even with a tiny piece of human tissue samples, such as inflamed tissues in autoimmune diseases and tumor tissues in cancer.
 This technological advancement has enabled us to gain direct insights into disease pathogenesis.
 We anticipate that the technological innovations for human immunology research will continue to accelerate, and the immunology research field will shift to human immunology.

 In our laboratory, we will conduct advanced human immunology research using state-of-the-art methodology.
 By using various specimens obtained from healthy people and patients, we aim to achieve three goals: 1) To define the "norm" of immune responses in healthy subjects, 2) To define the "alterations" of the immune system in various diseases, with a particular focus on the tissue microenvironment, and 3) To elucidating the pathophysiology of the disease and developing new therapeutic strategies.
-As of July 2022, our target diseases are infectious diseases (including COVID-19), vaccines, cancer, autoimmune diseases, and allergies.
+Our target diseases are infectious diseases (including COVID-19), vaccines, cancer, autoimmune diseases, and allergies.
 In particular, we are interested in the immunology of the human liver.

 Policy at the Ueno Lab